Lockwood-Community-Church/bylaws/bylaws.md

     potential Elders may assist with Elder ministries and further explore whether God may be calling them to this service.
-After this time, if the Elders and potential Elder(s) believe God has called them to this office, their name(s) shall be submitted to the Covenant Partners for affirmation by consensus (as defined in Article X of the LCC Constitution).
+After this time, if the Elders and potential Elder(s) believe God has called them to this office, their name(s) shall be submitted to the Covenant Partners for affirmation by consensus (as defined in Article VI of the LCC Constitution).

     At any time of the year, the Elders may prayerfully submit to the Church qualified